ESGI-MCAMUS/todo-list-esgi-server/README.md

 ## Testing the app

-In order to perform unit, we're using the [Jest](https://jestjs.io/) testing framework.
+In order to perform unit testing, we're using the [Jest](https://jestjs.io/) testing framework.

 Every test can be found in the `src/tests` directory.